Which home-sharing platform is right for you?

 Travelling with a pet can be difficult, and there aren’t that many hosts out there that accept pets of any kind, which seems mad considering the number of people that have pets!

-While I guess it’s understandable as pets can cause a little more mess than you’d usually see from a pet free booking, those that don’t allow them could be missing out on a pretty significant audience.
+It’s understandable to rejet people with pets, as they can cause more mess than you’d usually see from a pet free booking, those that don’t allow them could be missing out on a pretty significant audience.

 You can set your profile on any major booking site to allow pets, but most guests looking for a pet-friendly place to stay in London will head straight over to Pets Lets, which provides animal-friendly only accommodation.

 If your fine with mans best friend coming to stay at your place with their owner, maybe Pets Lets is the place for you!
-Find out more on the Pet Lets website!
+Find out more on the Pets Lets website!

 As far as home-sharing platforms go, Airbnb is the beast that doesn’t show any signs of slowing down when it comes to growth.
 For a host, it’s probably one of the best places to start, the platform is easy to advertise on, there aren’t really any minimum requirements, and it’s the place where most guests go to find home-sharing accommodation.